luismcsoul/the-sustainable-republic/README.md

 31. Once you have died, the royalties and patent rights, goes to the entire human population, configuring a minimum salary background for everyone in the republic.
 -
 .
-## COPYRIGHTS, INDUSTRIAL AND DESIGN PATENTS ARE LINKED TO THE CREATOR VIA BLOCKCHAIN
-Nobody would be able to transfer or sell this rights.

-Corporations can't own patents, only individuals can do and they last a lifetime. after passing, the patent charges will be still being collected and distributed to the remaining total population.

-Creators are paid in royalties, revenue commission and other residuals proportionate to their contributions.

--
-.
 ## TAXES

 32. No income tax.

-33. All revenue are collected via spending (Value Added Tax):
+33. All revenue are collected via spending (Value Added Tax) tiered from (1) raw agricultural products of local extraction without packaging (lowest tax/related to the transpostation and leftover treatment), to (2) all consumer discretionary purchases (cars, household appliances, jewlery, watches, yachts).

 34. Taxation will be executed according to the enviromental and health impacts of the supply chain/operation of the companies/transactions.